 Your child will be observed for some time after completing the challenge.
 This time will vary depending on if your child had a reaction or not.

 You will need to stay for at least 1 hour after the challenge is completed.
-Be prepared to stay for at least 4 hours in total.

 On the day of the challenge, please bring: